Which Bank Is This IBAN?

 Find BIC/SWIFT Code from an IBAN

-Every institution in the NBP registry also has a BIC/SWIFT code.
-BIC (Bank Identifier Code) is an international standard defined by ISO 9362 [8].
-You need it when receiving an international wire transfer or setting up a SEPA payment from outside Poland.
+Every bank in the directory above also has a BIC/SWIFT code.
+BIC (Bank Identifier Code) is an international standard defined by ISO 9362 8.
+You need it when receiving an international wire or setting up a payment to Poland from outside the SEPA zone.

 A standard BIC is 8 characters: four letters for the bank, two for the country (PL for Poland), and two for the location.
-An 11-character version adds a three-letter branch suffix [8].
-For example, mBank's BIC is BREXPLPW and PKO BP's is BPKOPLPW.
+An 11-character version adds a three-letter branch suffix 8.
+The tool returns the 8-character head-office BIC, for example BPKOPLPW for PKO Bank Polski and BREXPLPW for mBank.

 For transfers in currencies other than EUR (for example, USD or GBP), the sending bank may route the payment through a correspondent bank.
-Your bank's customer service or online banking portal will list the correspondent bank details for each currency.
+The recipient’s bank lists its correspondent bank details for each currency on its website or in online banking.
 The tool on this page returns the direct BIC for the account-holding bank, not the correspondent.

 Frequently Asked Questions